dzdidi/bfx_dex/Readme.md

 - [x] cancel order
 - [x] exact order matching as a first priority

-- [ ] store / retrieve history (can store closed orders on dht but need makes sense with signature only)
+- [ ] store / retrieve history (can store closed orders on dht but makes sense with signature only)

 ## OrderFactory
 - [x] implement (to show how new pairs can be added)